 Dialectical Behaviour Therapy

-Dialectical Behaviour Therapy (DBT) is a cognitive-behavioural treatment that was originally designed for individuals engaging in self-harm behavior.
+Dialectical Behaviour Therapy (DBT) is a cognitive-behavioural treatment that was originally designed for individuals engaging in self-harm behaviour.
 It is now also used in the treatment of mood, anxiety, addiction and eating disorders.
 This group is comprised of four modules: mindfulness skills; interpersonal effectiveness skills; emotion regulation skills and distress tolerance skills.
 Mindfulness is defined Dr. Marsha Linehan as intentionally living with awareness of the present moment without judgment of, or attachment to, those moments.
 Participants will learn mindfulness skills through mindfulness practices including meditation.
 Interpersonal effectiveness teaches strategies for creating healthy boundaries, asking for what you need, saying no to requests and coping with conflict in relationships.
 Emotion regulation skills include learning about emotions and how to reduce their intensity and/or change them whereas distress tolerance is designed to build capacity for coping with overwhelming emotions when they cannot be altered.
 This group is held on Wednesdays from 10am – noon and runs for 6 months.

 Group Family Support

 Guided by respect for the central role played by, and expertise regarding their mentally ill relative, this group provides support for patient’s families.
 Participants will be taught strategies for coping with caregiver fatigue and distress.
 They will also receive information about relevant mental health diagnoses and community-based support services.
 This group also provides an opportunity for families to connect with each other through their shared experiences of supporting relatives with mental health issues.
 This group is ongoing and will meet from 6:30pm-7:30pm however the day of the week has not been determined yet, please contact 519-637-0511 for an update.